 Throughout the season, classical musicians serenade you in the main squares of the old town, adding to the warm atmosphere.
-To cool things down, check out the extraordinary ice sculptures that take over one of the main squares, Kongresni Trg.
+To cool things down, check out the extraordinary ice sculptures on display at the 'Land of Ice'.

 Christmastime in Prague also heralds a unique – though fairly new – tradition: the lighting of the gas lamps on Charles Bridge.
-Rug up for a romantic stroll and watch the lamp-lighter illuminate the bridge each day at 4pm between December 1 and 23.
+Rug up for a romantic stroll and watch the lamp-lighter illuminate the bridge each day shortly after 4pm between November 28 and December 23.

 One of France’s most elegant ski resorts is also one of the prettiest.
 All during the ski season, a giant Christmas tree dominates the main square in the village, which is made only more charming by the sight of horse-drawn carriages going past.